 Youth Justice page in the Policy and Advisory Library.

 Learning Mentor Training

-On Tuesday 7 December 2021, the first state-wide Youth Justice Learning Mentor Training will be held online for school staff interested in becoming a learning mentor for a young person in youth justice.
+On Tuesday 7 December 2021, the first state-wide Youth Justice Learning Mentor Training was held online for school staff interested in becoming a learning mentor for a young person in youth justice.

 Learning mentors provide students involved in the youth justice system enrolled in their school with support to remain connected and engaged with their education.

 They build strong relationships with students, undertake regular check-ins and guide and advocate for students in the school setting.